festusyuma/nx-amplify-template/README.md

 To start the development server run `nx serve web`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Deploy the app on AWS
+- Create amplify gen 2 app.
+- Do not check `my app is a monorepo` checkbox.
+- Change the frontend build command to `nx build web`.
+- Change the Build output directory to `dist/apps/web/.next`.
+- Click on advanced settings and add a new environment variable with key `_CUSTOM_IMAGE` with value `amplify:al2023`
+- Once your app has been created, got to `Build settings` located in the `Hosting secion`
+- Click edit, and replace it with the content `./buildspec.yaml` located in the root directory of the project